 Debugging Code World Models

 Figure 1: (Left) Accuracy on $S_5$ permutation tracking across sequence lengths (8–128 swaps).
 CWM baseline generates both commands and states; CWM+TF (teacher forcing) receives ground-truth commands and only predicts states.
 GPT-5 degrades rapidly while CWM+TF maintains high accuracy, showing the model can track state when given correct actions.
-(Right) Composition accuracy on nested string functions (depths 1–5).
-Observed accuracy falls far below the theoretical baseline (dashed) computed from atomic accuracy.
-Flattening nested calls into sequential assignments (red) provides modest improvement but cannot close the gap.
+(Right) String composition accuracy on nested string functions (depths 1–5). observed accuracy falls far below the theoretical baseline (dashed) computed from atomic accuracy.

 1. World Models